 - Hoist by His Own Petard: H.A.R.D.A.C. created a duplicate Batman all too well.

-- Homage: The episode has the premise of Blade Runner, with Batman's replicant believing it was Batman.
+- Homage: The episode has the premise of Blade Runner, with Batman's replicant believing it is Batman.

 - "It" Is Dehumanizing: Bruce calls his android duplicate as "it" even when questioning whether the android had a soul.

-- Kill and Replace: H.A.R.D.A.C.'s final creation, a robotic duplicate of Bruce Wayne/Batman activates long after its initial defeat.
-The duplicate lacks a complete memory file, and thus believes itself to be the REAL Batman until it learns otherwise.
+- Kill and Replace: H.A.R.D.A.C.'s final creation, a robotic duplicate of Bruce Wayne/Batman, activates long after its initial defeat.
+The duplicate lacks a complete memory file, and thus believes itself to be the real Batman until it learns otherwise.
 It then begins trying to carry on H.A.R.D.A.C.'s mission by eliminating Batman and replacing him.
-Turns out, H.A.R.D.A.C. did too good a job copying Bruce Wayne's mind, and the robotic duplicate can't handle the guilt of thinking it actually killed a human being (Batman was actually OK though) and self-terminated.
+Turns out, H.A.R.D.A.C. did too good a job copying Bruce Wayne's mind, and the robotic duplicate can't handle the guilt of thinking it has actually killed a human being (Batman is actually OK though), and self-terminates.

 - Killed Off for Real: The last remnant of H.A.R.D.A.C. is gone forever.

 - Knockout Gas: After escaping into the Batcave and running down to the Bat Computer, Alfred attempts to use this on the duplicant, but being a robot, it is immune.
 The duplicant removes Alfred's air filter mask once it catches up to him, knocking Alfred out.

 - Mythology Gag: At one point, the Robot Batman’s face is partially burnt off by a vial of acid, much like the classic Two-Face origin.